asdaa0/HWIDGEN-SRC/README.md

 * AutoHotKey ("compiler")

 ## Why should HWIDGEN be open source'd?
-* **Preventing fakes (malware)**, one popular example is dazloader.
+* **Preventing fakes (malware repacks)**, one popular example is dazloader.
 It got thousend times repacked, and people even created "fan" websites.
-Some people even "frankensteined" Windows Builds with it and sold them on eBay just to make some quick cash.
+Some people even "frankenstein'ed" Windows Builds and sold them via eBay just to make some quick cash.
 * **Hosting such tools on e.g. GDrive is against their ToS** - The reason why the packages are always been password protected (with very weak passwords).
 However, the content provider still could get the program name and index it, not based on a hash, but because the name itself.
 * **Verification** - You don't need to upload the files and fear they getting removed, if everyone just could go ahead and compile them.
 This would also prevent fakes because everyone could verify the binaries.
 * **Fixes** - Some people might want to re-write parts or the entire tool to improve several things.